allhandsactive/AllHandsActive.com/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.3.11 - 29/10/2012
+- Fixed reCAPTCHA was not working on secure webservers (thanks to invisnet for the patch)
+- Fixed extra lines outputted by php files (thanks to Ov3rfly)
+- Fixed one PHP warning on options save (thanks to thomask)
+- Fixed background logo was stretched under Safari (thanks to DarioDN)
+- Updated Securimage Captcha to v3.0.1

+v2.3.10 - 24/09/2012
+- Fixed email is not sent to the user once confirmed its email address (non-MS only) (introduced in v2.3.9) (thanks to nerik73 and all people that reported this)
+- Fixed 'A password will be e-mailed to you.' will be hidden when password field is not hidden (non-MS only) (thanks to lcool for the idea)
+- Fixed labels for dropdown and dropdown-multi were not correctly showed in the welcome email

+v2.3.9 - 06/08/2012
+- Fixed another possible security issue where webservers with poor configuration might end up executing arbitrary PHP code when a malicious [file|avatar|picture] is uploaded (thanks to Artyom Skrobov from Secunia)
+- Fixed dropdown-multi were not saved correctly under 'Users Extended' (thanks to David Vranish)
+- Fixed dropdown-multi were not saved correctly under WordPress MS registration (thanks to David Vranish)

+v2.3.8 - 30/07/2012
+- Fixed security issue where any site with [file|avatar|picture] extra fields is vulnerable by a possible remote code execution vulnerability present in all versions of the plug-in probably since v0.9.5
+  see: secunia.com/advisories/49975/ ('thanks' to the kid 'Crim3R' that in the need of popularity thought that exposing thousands of users was a better idea rather than responsibly email me first)
+- Fixed image extensions are now restricted to what WordPress allows
+- Fixed plug-in PHP error for people that have 'plugins' directory with a different name/location (thanks to anmari)

+v2.3.7 - 05/03/2012
+- Fixed image/file/avatar upload on profile edit when Theme My Login - Themed profile is in use (introduced with v2.3.0) (thanks to Giovanni Gonzalez)
+- Fixed fields were showed anyways in the form confirmation even if they were not showed in the registration
+- Fixed textarea-rich didn't work sometimes in the registration form
+- Fixed registration was not possible if both password field and password meter are present and form confirmation is turned on (introduced with v2.3.3) (thanks to Jörg Thanheiser)

+v2.3.6 - 03/02/2012
+- Fixed rules are not applied if form confirmation is turned on (introduced with v2.3.1) (thanks to Pietro Gabba)

+v2.3.5 - 30/01/2012
+- Added (required) for extra fields with unchecked 'Can be empty' rule (thanks to Paul 'Sparrow Hawk' Biron for the patch)
+- Changed fields' description is now consistent with WordPress look (thanks to Paul 'Sparrow Hawk' Biron for the patch)
+- Allow 'target' attribute for links added in the extra fields' description
+- Fixed use of a deprecated function on plug-in activation, fixes relative warning (thanks to David Anderson)
+- Added Ukrainian translation (Oleg Bondarenko)

+v2.3.4 - 02/01/2012
+- Fixed profiles cannot be updated anymore when there are some rules set (introduced with v2.3.3) (thanks to Csaba)
+- Fixed PHP warnings
+- Code cleanup

+v2.3.3 - 29/12/2011
+- Fixed image/file/avatar upload when Theme My Login is in use (introduced with v2.3.0) (thanks to Brandon Krakowsky)
+- Fixed password meter and textarea-rich were not working after submitting a registration with some errors when form confirmation is turned on (introduced with v2.3.0)
+- Fixed a lot of PHP warnings
+- Code cleanup
+- Added Belarusian translation (Alexander Ovsov)

+v2.3.2 - 14/12/2011
+- Fixed image upload was no more possible in some cases under WordPress MS (introduced with v2.3.0) (thanks to Alexander Temper)
+- Fixed a rare case of site crash under WordPress MS registration (thanks to Dan)

+v2.3.1 - 06/12/2011
+- Fixed profiles cannot be updated anymore when captcha is selected (introduced with v2.3.0) (thanks to Miguel Morera and Takanudo)
+- Fixed captcha error messages are not displayed under WordPress MS

+v2.3.0 - 28/11/2011
+- Fixed security issue where reCAPTCHA and Securimage Captcha could be by-passed (thanks to corij)
+- Fixed tinyMCE was not working anymore since WP 3.3
+- Fixed all JavaScripts inclusion to be as requested by WordPress APIs
+- Fixed file, picture and avatar extra fields were not styled on registration page
+- Code cleanup

 v2.2.0 - 04/09/2011
 - Added textarea and textarea-rich class in the profile area (thanks to Evaluator)
 - Added case sensitive check for regex equalTo rules (thanks to Juliette for the patch)